zuurakans/rsschool-cv/cv.md

 ### Summary
-I have 2 years of experience working as a Computer Science teacher and after maternity leave I decided to become Frontend developer.My skills are:
+I have 2 years of experience working as a Computer Science teacher and after maternity leave I decided to become Frontend developer.
+My skills are:
 * HTML
 * CSS
 * JS